 Holywood Hall; a Tale of 1715.
 A Novel.
-By James Grant.
-Routledge and Co.
+By James Routledge and Co.
+Grant.
 THE rebellion of 1715 is the theme of "Holywood Hall."
-We have history served up in a new dress, with old characters and new properties.
+We have history served up in a new dress, with old characters and new-properties.
 There is abundance of bustle and incident, with a sub-plot of mystery which carries the reader on to the end with feelings of unabated interest.
-The Scottish element 'is somewhat too favourably delineated, but this is a fault common to Scotch writers, who may be pardoned for evincing clannish feelings, which is a national characteristic.
+The Scottish element is somewhat too favourably delineated, but this is a fault common to Scotch writers, who may be pardoned for evincing clannish feelings, which is a national characteristic.
 But we must protest against that slashing and superficial style of reproducing what we are told to regard as "history," a practice but too common among writers of fiction.
-And we recommend Mr. Grant, who is deservedly a favourite with the British public, not to mar his well deserved fame by permitting exaggerations to appear in his productions, which merit, and will obtain, something beyond an ephemeral reputation.
+And we recommend Mr. Grant, who is descent all a forward to reith the British who is deservedly a favourite with the British public, not to mar his well deserved fame by permitting exaggerations to appear in his produc-tions, which merit, and will obtain, something beyond an ephemeral reputation.